Sub4Ru/ohmyzsh-installer/README.md

 # ohmyzsh-installer
-Bash script for auto installing Oh My Zsh on your Ubuntu linux
+Bash script for auto installing Oh My Zsh on your Ubuntu Linux